Description

 Risk and Exploitability

-The issue is not catalogued in CISA KEV and no public CVSS or EPSS score is available.
-Based on the description, it is inferred that an attacker who can trigger a link‑down fault on a PCIe device or force the destruction of a VM attached to such a device could exercise the vulnerability.
+The issue is not catalogued in CISA KEV and the CVSS score is 5.5, indicating moderate severity.
+The EPSS score is 0.00024, indicating a very low exploitation probability.
+Based on the description, it is inferred that an attacker who can trigger a link-down fault on a PCIe device or force the destruction of a VM attached to such a device could exercise the vulnerability.
 While no exploit has been documented, the effect—a hard lockup that can stop the entire host—means the potential impact is high for environments that require continuous kernel operation.
 The likelihood of exploitation is uncertain, but in systems where virtual machines are actively managed, the risk is significant enough to warrant prompt mitigation.

 Remediation